Eosinopenia: Pathomechanism

 Though the most widely known role of eosinophils is in regards to allergy and parasitic infections, recent research has found evidence for an antiviral function of eosinophils.
 Research has shown that mice that were genetically modified to have more eosinophils than normal were able to combat RSV infection more effectively than normal mice, while genetically eosinophil-depleted mice were less effective.
 The precise mechanism for this function is undetermined, though some elements of the eosinophil response to viruses include nitric oxide production and inactivation of viruses.
 Though there is early research on the role of eosinophils in response to respiratory viruses, this function is still uncertain and requires additional research in order to define the extent to which eosinophils participate in antiviral immune response as well as clinical relevancy.

 The cause of eosinopenia in COVID-19 infection is also unknown at this time.
 Some proposed contributory mechanisms include increased movement of eosinophils out of the blood into tissue, decreased generation or output of eosinophils from the bone barrow, and shorter lifespan within the blood.
 One aspect of severe COVID-19 that may contribute to eosinopenia is the cytokine storm.
 In this disorder, cytokines may interact with eosinophils and modulate their activity, movement, or survival.

-Role in COPD

-In patients admitted to the hospital with exacerbations of chronic obstructive pulmonary disease (COPD), eosinopenia is associated with increased mortality, increased rate of ventilation, and longer hospital stays.
-Eosinopenia is one of the five components included as part of the DECAF score, which predicts short-term mortality in patients with acute exacerbations of COPD.
-This score has been used as a specific screening tool for stratifying low- and high-risk patients, supporting the value of monitoring eosinopenia during management of exacerbations of COPD.